fiberplane/docs/docs/providers/tutorial-create-a-provider.md

 git init .
 ```

-Once the repo is created, use the Cargo configuration feature to make the compiler default to Web Assembly compilation.
-Create a `.cargo` folder at the root of your repository:
+After creating the repo, don't forget to create a .cargo folder at the root of your repository to configure Cargo to compile to Web Assembly by default:

 ```shell
 catnip_provider/